We’re working on making DiviGrid fully compatible with Divi 5

 Post Title Module Featured Image

-Width: equal to the column width.
+Width: Equal to the column width.
 If you are using a 1 column layout for your Post Title Module, 1080px width is ideal for your featured image.

 Shop Module Product Images